 We offer several printmaking workshops throughout the year for children as small as six through high school.
 We have done projects with the Scouts of Skopelos, the elementary, middle and high schools and hope to continue.

-As part of the artist residency, we ask that the artists interact with the local community about their work.
-They may teach a small class to the students, talk about art or exhibit their art downtown.
+As part of the artist residency we may ask that they teach a class to the students, talk about or exhibit their art in the studio or downtown.

 Another project that was developed in 2009 was the Skopelos International Film Festival for Youth (SIFFY).
 Professor Wangtae Lim from Dong-Ah Institute of Media and the Arts visited the island in 2008 with a grant from the S. Korean Travel Channel to direct a documentary on the Sporades chain of island (Skiathos, Skopelos and Alonnisos).
 The Foundation collaborated on the project and helped Professor Lim gain access to places such as the town and the schools.
 After seeing the state of the schools, he was moved by the island and the people and felt it would be the perfect place to give school children the opportunity to be a part of the filmmaking process.
 In 2009, Professor Lim and Ms. Somer teamed up and invited two additional filmmakers; Nikos Theodosiou from Camera Zizanio in Pyrgos, Greece and Kalman Czibolya, Director of Zoom to Europe and Asia, in Hungary.
 Three short films were with twenty Greek and two American students.
 Partial funding was given by the Municipality of Skopelos and the films were screened in the Orpheus Cinema in Skopelos.

 After many years of working with the town and teams of international filmmakers, SIFFY has become a household name in Skopelos and abroad.
-In 2018 140 children, 17 filmmakers from America, Brazil, Egypt, Greece, India, Iran, Italy, Nepal and S. Korea and 30 volunteers created 13 films that are now circulating in film festivals worldwide.
-Here is one example of a film created during SIFFY 2018 titled, Me First created with the assistance of Italian filmmaker, Luca Acito:
+In 2018, 140 children, 19 filmmakers from America, Brazil, Egypt, Greece, India, Iran, Italy, Nepal and S. Korea and 63 volunteers created 15 films that will begin to circulate in festivals worldwide.
+Here is one example of a SIFFY 2018 film titled, Me First created with the assistance of Italian filmmaker, Luca Acito: